mpi-sws-rse/ltltalk-backend/ROBO-DOCUMENTATION.md

 of `RoboAction`s that are converted into JSON in order to be sent to the front end.
 This class also contains all logic related to core language functions (e.g., `visit`, `pick`, `drop`).

+## Running SEMPRE

+To run SEMPRE with the proper settings for the robot world use `./interactive/run @mode=voxelurn -interactive false -server true` (the `true` and `false` can be switched in order to use the server with a CLI).